Germany's historical discrimination against gay soldiers unveiled in new report | DW | 18.09.2020

 Despite the current initiatives, Defense Minister Annegret Kramp-Karrenbauer admitted that "we cannot right every injustice"

-Critics say the report will only be clear once action has been made.
+Critics say the purpose of the report will only be clear once actions have been taken to redress the discrimination.

 Kramp-Karrenbauer laid out the goals of the upcoming bill, including the formal pardoning of those who faced legal action for bring gay, and financial repayment for those who were dismissed or passed over for promotion.